01Niraj01/ProgrammingLab1/README.md

 - Ensure MySQL JDBC driver is correctly added to the project dependencies.
 - Modify credentials in the code as per your database setup.

+Note: Since the code wasnot running properly, I have to collect the resources from the AI like chatgpt.
+I also visited W3schools to get some ideas.
+I did all the research required to make my code best.
 ---
 Author